 It’s important to clean your glasses regularly to ensure that you always enjoy complete visual clarity.
-Scratches, dirt, oils, smudges and dust particles will accumulate daily.
+Dirt, oils, smudges, and dust particles will accumulate daily.

 Don’t worry, you don’t need to get your glasses professionally cleaned.
 We’ve created a guide to help you keep your glasses clean so that you can see clearly throughout the day.

 How do you clean cloudy glasses?